Pelonda/awaken-open-access/docs/national-impact.md

-## Impact Statement
+# Impact Statement

-Access to secure computing infrastructure is essential for education, workforce development, and community services.
+Access to secure digital infrastructure is a critical component of modern education and workforce development.
-Many public institutions face challenges such as:

-- Uncontrolled computer usage
-- Security risks on shared machines
-- Limited staff resources
-- Unequal access to technology

-Awaken Open Access contributes to the national interest by enabling secure, equitable access to digital resources in educational and public environments.
+This project contributes to the national interest by:
+- Improving equitable access to technology
+- Enhancing security in public computing environments

-The system reduces operational costs for public institutions, improves digital safety, and supports nationwide deployment without geographic limitations.
+- Reducing operational costs for public institutions
+- Supporting scalable adoption across the United States

-By offering the solution free of charge, the project directly benefits underserved communities and aligns with U.S. educational and workforce development priorities.
+By offering this solution free of charge to educational and public organizations, the project directly benefits underserved communities and aligns with national educational priorities.